-This pocket-sized edition of the poems of Pat Boran significantly refines the selection from New and Selected Poems (Dedalus Press, 2007) while extending it with poems taken from his 2012 collection The Next Life.
-As such, with the exception of the poems in Waveforms: Bull Island Haiku (Orange Crate Books, 2015) – a book-length sequence which does not lend itself to excerption – A Man Is Only As Good draws on all of his collections to date, namely: The Unwound Clock (1990), the chapbook History and Promise (1990), Familiar Things (1993), The Shape of Water (1996), As the Hand, the Glove (2001) and The Next Life (2012).
+A Man is Only as Good, a pocket-sized edition of the poems of Pat Boran, significantly refines the selection from New and Selected Poems (Dedalus Press, 2007) while extending it with poems taken from Boran’s 2012 collection The Next Life.
+As such, with the exception of the poems in Waveforms: Bull Island Haiku (Orange Crate Books, 2015) – a book-length sequence – A Man Is Only As Good draws on all of Boran’s poetry collections to date, namely: The Unwound Clock (1990), the chapbook History and Promise (1990), Familiar Things (1993), The Shape of Water (1996), As the Hand, the Glove (2001) and The Next Life (2012).

 “His poems are flexible enough to lift off the page.”

 A Man Is Only As Good by Pat Boran is published by Orange Crate Books and distributed by Dedalus Press.

 A man is only as good

 when he has to get up out of bed

 and he goes and opens the door